Author: Ameeba

 Mitigation Guidance

-The most effective mitigation strategy is to apply the vendor-supplied patch as soon as it is available.
-If for any reason, immediate patching is not possible, using a Web Application Firewall (WAF) or an Intrusion Detection System (IDS) can serve as a temporary measure to block potential exploit attempts.
-Regularly updated signatures on these systems can help detect and prevent attacks exploiting this vulnerability.
+To mitigate this vulnerability, it is recommended to apply the vendor patch as soon as possible.
+Ivanti has released fixes for all affected products.
+If immediate patching is not possible, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can serve as temporary mitigation, helping to detect and block exploit attempts.

 Overview